 In a world where the effects of inequality occupy an increasingly prominent place on the public agenda, this book provides up-to-date and thorough analysis from the perspective of a group of researchers at the forefront of social stratification analysis.
-Exploring Social Inequality in the 21st Century provides the reader with a clear and critical overview of current debates about social inequality.
-It includes new information, tools and approaches to conceptualising and measuring social stratification and social class, as well as informative case studies.
+Exploring Social Inequality in the 21st Century is a clear and critical overview of current debates about social inequality.
+It includes new information, tools, and approaches to conceptualising and measuring social stratification and social class, as well as informative case studies.
 Throughout, the researchers describe the direct and indirect costs of social inequality.

 This book was originally published as a special issue of the journal Contemporary Social Science.

 Introduction: Social inequality and its consequences in the twenty-first century Jennifer Jarman

 1. Rethinking class analysis: some reflections on current issues and possible new forms of empirical research Roger Penn

 2. A new international measure of social stratification Cinzia Meraviglia, Harry B.G.
 Ganzeboom and Deborah De Luca

 3. How well can we predict educational outcomes?
 Examining the roles of cognitive ability and social position in educational attainment Tim Morris, Danny Dorling and George Davey Smith4.
 Social stratification, secondary school tracking and university enrolment in Italy Gabriele Ballarino and Nazareno Panichella